randomguy169/frontend/10_classes_and_oop/notes.md

 ## Object

-- collection properties and methods
+- Collection of properties and methods
+- toLowerCase

-## why use OOP
+## Why use OOP

-## parts of OOP
+## Parts of OOP

-Object literal{}
+Object literal

-- Constructor function
+- Constructor function (new)
-- Prototypes
+- Prototypes (this)
-- Classes
+- Classes (new, this)
-- Instances(new, this)
+- Instances (new, this)

 ## 4 pillars

-Abstraction
-Encapsulation
+- Encapsulation
+- Abstraction
-Inheritance
+- Inheritance
-Polymorphism
+- Polymorphism